2013-04-27

 <RemoveCommonFactors>))

-All that remains is to use find-gcd to determine the GCD of the coefficients and then divide all of the coefficients by this GCD.
+find-gcd to determine the GCD of the coefficients and then divide all of the coefficients by this GCD.
 One way of achieving this division would be to write a procedure that iterates through the term-list, applying the division to each coefficient and building a new term-list with the results.
 However, we already have a method of dividing a term-list by another value: div-terms, so it makes sense to use that instead.
 Unfortunately div-terms requires a term-list as the divisor, and find-gcd produces a tagged integer value, not a term-list.
 This means we'll need to first convert our tagged integer value into a zero-order term-list.
 We can do this by creating an empty termlist (with the-empty-termlist), creating a zero-order term with the GCD of the coefficients as its coefficient, and then adding this term to the empty term-list (with adjoin-term).
 Note that the division is guaranteed to produce no remainder, so we can simply return the calculated quotient as the simplified GCD.

 (define (remove-common-factors L)